-EIF expects to support a few financial intermediaries in originating final recipient transactions which are subordinated debt transactions.
-This type of debt financing is expected to improve the capital structure and solvency position of targeted final recipient.
+EIF expects to support financial intermediaries in originating final recipient transactions which are subordinated debt transactions.
+This type of debt financing will be mainly offered by Alternative lenders complementing financing offer from commercial banks with aim to improve the capital structure and solvency position of targeted final recipient.